Agusan del Norte

-Agusan del Norte, officially the Province of Agusan del Norte (Amihanang Agusan; Butuanon: Probinsya hong Agusan del Norte; Lalawigan ng Agusan del Norte), is a province in the Caraga region of the Philippines.
+Agusan del Norte, officially the Province of Agusan del Norte (lit.
+'Northern Agusan';Amihanang Agusan; Butuanon: Probinsya hong Agusan del Norte; Lalawigan ng Agusan del Norte), is a province in the Caraga region of the Philippines.
 Its de jure capital is the city of Cabadbaran with several government offices located in the highly-urbanized city of Butuan, which is the largest city and its de facto capital as well as the regional center of Caraga Region.
 It is bordered on the northwest by Butuan Bay; northeast by Surigao del Norte; mid-east by Surigao del Sur; southeast by Agusan del Sur, and southwest by Misamis Oriental.